-Fixed-fee engagements represented 58.0%, 50.3% and 48.5% of our revenues for the years ended December 31, 2015, 2014, and 2013, respectively.
+Fixed-fee engagements represented 47.4%, 58.0%, and 50.3% of our revenues for the years ended December 31, 2016, 2015, and 2014, respectively.

 Time-and-expense billing arrangements require the client to pay based on the number of hours worked by our revenue-generating professionals at agreed upon rates.
-Time-and-expense arrangements also include certain speaking engagements, conferences, and publication orders purchased by our clients outside of Partner Contracts within our Studer Group solution.
+Time-and-expense arrangements also include certain speaking engagements, conferences, and publications purchased by our clients outside of Partner Contracts within our Studer Group solution.
 We recognize revenues under time-and-expense billing arrangements as the related services or publications are provided.
-Time-and-expense engagements represented 28.7%, 28.3%, and 27.7% of our revenues in 2015, 2014, and 2013, respectively.
+Time-and-expense engagements represented 38.7%, 28.7%, and 28.3% of our revenues in 2016, 2015, and 2014, respectively.

 In performance-based fee billing arrangements, fees are tied to the attainment of contractually defined objectives.
 We enter into performance-based engagements in essentially two forms.
 First, we generally earn fees that are directly related to the savings formally acknowledged by the client as a result of adopting our recommendations for improving operational and cost effectiveness in the areas we review.
 Second, we have performance-based engagements in which we earn a success fee when and if certain predefined outcomes occur.
 Often, performance-based fees supplement our time-and-expense or fixed-fee engagements.
 We do not recognize revenues under performance-based billing arrangements until all related performance criteria are met.
-Performance-based fee revenues represented 8.7%, 17.2%, and 19.6% of our revenues in 2015, 2014, and 2013, respectively.
-Performance-based fee engagements may cause significant variations in quarterly revenues and operating results depending on the timing of achieving the performance-based criteria.
+Performance-based fee revenues represented 8.9%, 8.7%, and 17.2% of our revenues in 2016, 2015, and 2014, respectively.
+The level of performance-based fees earned may vary based on our clients' risk sharing preferences and the mix of services we provide.
+Performance-based fee arrangements may cause significant variations in revenues, operating results, and average billing rates due to our level of execution and the timing of achievement of the performance-based criteria.

 Clients that have purchased one of our software licenses can pay an annual fee for software support and maintenance.
 We also generate subscription revenue from our cloud-based analytic tools and solutions.
 Software support and maintenance and subscription-based revenues are recognized ratably over the support or subscription period, which ranges from one to three years.
 These fees are billed in advance and included in deferred revenues until recognized.
-Software support and maintenance and subscription-based revenues represented 4.6%, 4.2%, and 4.2% of our revenues in 2015, 2014, and 2013, respectively.
+Software support and maintenance and subscription-based revenues represented 5.0%, 4.6%, and 4.2% of our revenues in 2016, 2015, and 2014, respectively.